Guselkumab

-Guselkumab, sold under the brand name Tremfya, is a monoclonal antibody against interleukin-23 used for the treatment of plaque psoriasis.
+Guselkumab, sold under the brand name Tremfya, is a human monoclonal antibody against interleukin-23 used for the treatment of plaque psoriasis, psoriatic arthritis, ulcerative colitis, and Crohn's disease.

 Medical uses

-Guselkumab is indicated to treat moderate to severe plaque psoriasis, and psoriatic arthritis in adults.
+Guselkumab is indicated to treat plaque psoriasis, psoriatic arthritis, ulcerative colitis, and Crohn's disease.

-Guselkumab is provided as a subcutaneous injection of 100 mg given every eight weeks (except for the second dose, which is given four weeks after the first dose).

 Adverse effects

-Because guselkumab lowers the release of immune system signalling molecules, patients may have a higher risk of getting infections from bacteria, viruses, and fungi.
-For this reason, people with psoriasis being considered for treatment with guselkumab must be screened for tuberculosis infection prior to treatment with guselkumab.

 The most common side effects for guselkumab are upper respiratory tract infections, headache, injection site reactions, joint pain, diarrhea, gastroenteritis, fungal skin infections and herpes simplex infections.
-Because guselkumab is a new medicine, the long-term effects are not fully understood.

 Pharmacology

 Mechanism of action

 Guselkumab targets the IL-23 subunit alpha (p19 subunit) preventing it from binding to cell receptors that would otherwise be activated by its presence.